Back to Blog

 For teams that also want their Slack channel to know about subscription events, Sequenzy can push notifications for trial expirations, churn events, and payment failures to Slack alongside the email automation.

-• Smaller template library than established competitors
+• Cons: Newer platform (launched 2025), no SMS channel, smaller template library than established competitors

 2. Customer.io